theY4Kman/smrepo-client/README.md

 # Yak's SMRepo Client

-An SMRepo client written in SourcePawn.
+A reference implementation of an SMRepo client, written in Python for Viper, colloquially known by its main command, `wet`.